RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/hard_work.md

 pursuit that I find fulfilling does include some drudgery, and that the drudgery is positively useful.
 Sometimes it's a learning experience;
 sometimes it's an opportunity for mindfulness or meditation; sometimes it's an important element of my relationship with a respected teacher or a community of practice; the way that I honor a person or discipline by giving of myself.
 I think that's what Savage means when he talks about
-"understand[ing] the rules of the genre that you're participating in"--demonstrating, by word or deed, that you are listening and giving honor, not just speaking and requesting that others honor you.
+"understand[ing] the rules of the genre that you're participating in"--demonstrating that you are listening and giving honor, not just speaking and requesting that others honor you.
 These are principles that I believe to be fundamental tenets of respectful relationships between humans.
 But at the end of the quote, something really interesting happens.
 The conversation moves from these generalities to the specific example of "somebody who's 24; who's just out of college." _This_, I think it's